jmcontreras10/musvibe/README.md

 # musvibe
-This is a proof of concept test for a music listing app called musvibe
+This is a proof of concept test for a music listing backend app called musvibe.
+Created time ago in July of 2021 as a technical test with specific requirements: Simple CRUD with 5 entities to measure architecture and typescript knowledge.
+No external services like Auth0 or firebase were allowed, but could be good to symplify the AuthModule moving it to the Front-End app.

 # Requirements

-To run this project you'll need to have installed on your pc:<br>
+To run this project you'll need to have on your computer:<br>
 <ul>
     <li>NodeJs</li>
     <li>Docker</li>
     <li>docker-compose</li>
 </ul>
-Witht the previous elements ready you'll be able to run the project modules on this way:<br>
+Witht the elements above you'll be able to run the project modules on this way:<br>
 <ol>
     <li>Go to both AuthService and ResourcesBack and run <code class="terminal">docker-compose up -d</code>, this will activate the database service to allow you store data.
 And run <code class="terminal">npm install</code> to install the required dependencies in both modules.</li>
     <li>Go to both AuthService and start the app using <code class="terminal">npm run dev</code></li>